Francescde/provesdeNivell/Task1/README.md

         return false;
     }

+Using this function we confirmed that in the sample case the cubes intersect.

 #### 2. What is the volume of the shared space?

+The function cartesianCubeVolumeOfIntersection of the class cartesianCube gives us the volume of the collision space between the cartesianCube by the class and another cartesianCube.

-In the sample case the shared volume is 8.
-We confirmed that using the function cartesianCubeVolumeOfIntersection.
-As the resulting hexahedron will have it's edges parallel to the axis we just neded to know the minimum and maxim values each axis could have to build the resulting hexaedron and get it's volume
+As the hexahedron resulting from that colition will have it's edges parallel to the axis.
+We just need to know the cube minimum and maxim values for each axis.
+With that information we can know the vertices of the resulting hexaedron and get it's volume.

     cartesianCubeVolumeOfIntersection(other: CartesianCube) {